stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 The second, domain-specific telemetry, is also up to you.
 This refers to the stream of events and data that makes sense to your business that you can use for your own analytics and reporting.
 This type of event stream is often fed into a “big data” system for warehousing, analysis, and forecasting.

 The difference between APM and domain-specific telemetry may not be immediately obvious.
 Think of it this way: APM might provide you the average number of HTTP requests per second an application is processing, while domain-specific telemetry might tell you the number of widgets sold to people on iPads within the last 20 minutes.

 Finally, health and system logs are something that should be provided by your cloud provider.
 They make up a stream of events, such as application start, shutdown, scaling, web request tracing, and the results of periodic health checks. (this is covered thoroughly under logging section)

 **Why?**

 The cloud makes many things easy, but monitoring and telemetry are still difficult, probably even more difficult than traditional, enterprise application monitoring.
-When you are staring down the firehose at a stream that contains regular health checks, request audits, business-level events, and tracking data, and performance metrics, that is an incredible amount of data.
+When you are facing a stream that contains regular health checks, request audits, business-level events, and tracking data, and performance metrics, that is an incredible amount of data.

 When planning your monitoring strategy, you need to take into account how much information you’ll be aggregating, the rate at which it comes in, and how much of it you’re going to store.
 If your application dynamically scales from 1 instance to 100, that can also result in a hundredfold increase in your log traffic.